 - Baking Tip: Ensure your vegetables are spaced out on the tray to get them crispy.

-- Storage Tip: Keep leftover sauce and veggies separated in airtight containers;
+- Storage Tip: Keep leftover sauce and veggies separated in airtight containers for best texture.

 - Serving Suggestion: Pair with a fresh salad, a warm pitta, or a slice of my One Ingredient GF Buckwheat Bread.